Category Archives: How-to

 How to Integrate Facebook login to WordPress?

 Facebook API integration with a site improves your site’s social rank.
-We can integrate a like button to our website or a comment box which is quite easy.
-A bit messy job comes when we get a requirement to create an app for a website and then integrate it.
+We can integrate a like button to our website or a comment box, which is quite easy.
+A bit of a messy job comes when we get a requirement to create an app for a website and then integrate it.
 There may be many reasons to create an app.
 May be you want to give the users to signup to your site using their Facebook account or you want to engage more traffic from your social circle to your site/blog using Facebook login.

 So today we are going to sum up the tried and tested steps involved in integration of Facebook login to WordPress manually without using any plugin.
 So let’s begin!